gjbex/training-material/MPI/README.md

 -----------
 1. `HelloWorld`: most basic MPI program to show initialization, rank, size, and finalization.
+1. `Pi`: sample of a hybrid MPI/OpenMP code, illustrating use of re-entrant `rand_r` function.
-1. `Ring`: a few examples of point-to-point communication.
+1. `Ring`: a few examples of point-to-point communication for "halo exchange".